 Causes and Treatment of Pink Eye

-Pink eye, also known as conjunctivitis, is a contagious infection with symptoms of both bloodshot and draining eyes.
+Pink eye, also known as conjunctivitis, is a sometimes contagious infection with symptoms of both bloodshot and draining eyes.
 This infection is contagious during certain stages of the illness.
 Pink eye is one surefire way to get your day-care provider to make a come-get-our-baby-call, but your child may attend daycare again once treatment is started.

 Top 6 Causes of Pink Eye

 1. Bacteria: When the eyes are red with yellow or green drainage oozing or crusting in the eye throughout the day and night, then bacteria are usually the culprit.
 The eyelids may also be swollen.
 Affects one or both eyes.
 This form of pink eye is also referred to as bacterial conjunctivitis.

 2. Virus: When the eyes are very red, but there is no drainage or only a small amount of drainage or crusting upon waking up, then it is probably viral conjunctivitis.
-Usually affects both eyes
+Usually affects both eyes.

 3. Allergy: Allergic conjunctivitis is usually seasonal, mostly in the spring.
 The eyes are usually red with no drainage, and unusually itchy.
 Usually affects both eyes.

 4. Foreign body: A piece of sand or dirt stuck under the eyelid can cause redness, tearing, pain, and drainage.
 Usually affects one eye.